 If you’ve completed registration and submitted a photograph, your ID will be given to you as part of your registration process.
 Refer to your Induction schedule to find out exactly when and where you should go.

 When do I get my timetable?

 Shortly after completing your registration your timetable will be made available to you.
-This is usually online via our student portal MyDMU.
+This is usually online via our student portal and smartphone app MyDMU.
 You will be able to view all the activities (such as lectures, tutorials or lab sessions) that you are required to attend through the year in time for the start of teaching.
 More information will be provided during your programme induction.

 Please note: Students studying at Partner Institutions, including Leicester International Pathway College, will receive their timetable directly from their Partner Institution not via MyDMU.

 Every student joining DMU will be invited to a Matriculation ceremony at The Venue@DMU.
 Hosted by the Interim Vice-Chancellor, Professor Andy Collop, and the Pro Vice-Chancellor/Dean for your faculty, students are officially welcomed to the university.
 DMU’s key initiatives are outlined, sports clubs and societies are introduced and the ceremony acts as the start of your DMU journey.
 Ceremonies are tailored to our four faculties and you will receive specific information in your course induction pack.

 Where can I see the latest student news?